Tudat/NumericalAstrodynamicsAssignments_2020/README.md

 jupyter-lab
 ```

-## usage: do every time you start Anaconda:
+## Usage: do every time you start Anaconda:

 3. Activate the conda environment you created:
 ```